 To address this demand, and to tap into the immense untapped opportunity here, we established the AltiFi (https://altifi.ai/) platform.
-It provides investors a seamless and completely online journey, that helps them invest in bonds in a few clicks.
-To ensure quality, the platform offers only securities of issuers that have been diligenced and onboarded by Northern Arc.
+It provides investors a seamless and completely online journey, that helps them invest in bonds and Commercial Papers in a few clicks.
+To ensure quality, the platform offers only securities that have been diligenced and onboarded by Northern Arc.
 We take disclosures and investor protection very seriously - As part of the customer journey, there is repeated emphasis on highlighting the risks relating to the products on the platform.

 AltiFi has received widespread adoption in the immediate few months since its launch.
-It has over 1,000 registered users and has seen around INR 100 crores of transaction volume so far.
+It has over 1,000 registered users and has seen over INR 90 crore of transaction volume so far.
 Going forward, we will add new products to help investors further diversify their investments and achieve complete financial planning.